Why Are Orange Cats So Dumb? Definitely A Myth

 Orange cats are the friendlies with people and even with other cats.
 But it’s crucial to keep in mind that each cat has a unique personality.
 Because of this, all orange felines might not be that social.

-The attitude and temperament of a cat depend on how they’re socialized when they’re a kitten and their previous life experiences.
+The attitude and temperament of a cat depending on how they’re socialized when they’re a kitten and their previous life experiences.

 Do orange cats have fewer brain cells?